-Tinea versicolor is a long-term (chronic) fungal infection of the outer layer of the skin.
+Tinea versicolor is a common fungal infection of the outer layer of the skin.

 The condition is most common in adolescents and young adults.
-It typically occurs in hot climates.
+It typically occurs in warm and humid climates.
 It does not spread person to person.

 The main symptom is patches of discolored skin that: